 I have been working deeply for that last year as a programmer, and it has really been the most productive time in my life.

 Before I started working more deeply, I spend like 1-2 hours each day on Facebook, Instagram and Snapchat, mostly scrolling and chatting with friends.
 I also checked my emails like 5-10 times a day and checked my business analytics data many times each day.
 I often felt tired and couldn’t really concentrate for more than 30-60 minutes at a time.
-I worked full time on my two companies, a wine on subscription company and my own software consulting company.
+I worked full time on my two companies, a wine on subscription company and my own artificial intelligence consulting company.
 I lived a pretty distracted life back then with a lot of context shifting.

 The first couple of months with deep work